dganesan/mhealth-course/chapter1-noise/ch1-timedomainfiltering.md

 We start our discussion of smoothing methods with the simplest method, moving average smoothing and proceed to a variant of this method referred to as exponential weighted smoothing.
 The fact that they are simple doesn’t mean that they are not useful - in spite of their simplicity, these methods are surprisingly effective in practice, and therefore very widely used.

-### Over-sampling and Averaging

-Many sources of noise tend to be random in nature.
-Informally, this means that the noise has roughly equal amounts of positive and negative changes, and there is no pattern in the noise over time.
-Formally, the noise is said to be uncorrelated in time, has zero mean, and finite variance.

-In this case, noise can be reduced by over-sampling the sensor and averaging the values.
-For example, take the case where you are writing an algorithm to determine the rotation of the screen of the mobile phone.
-If there were no noise, you may sample at a low rate of say 10 Hz (or 10 times/second), but since you have noise due to small hand movements (if you are holding the phone), you may use a sampling rate of 100 Hz.
-You can then average every 10 samples readings and the average value is reported at a 10 Hz frequency and used in the application to determine whether the screen has rotated.
-In this way, the noise in the acceleration signal is reduced.
-You might ask how much the noise reduces by this method.
-Mathematically, if you have N samples of a random noise signal, and average these samples, your noise reduces by a factor of 1/√N.

 ### Moving Average Smoothing

-Instead of averaging and reducing the number of samples, one can also perform a moving average.
+One common technique to smooth signals is to perform a moving average.
 Lets try use an example to illustrate this approach.
 Figure 1 shows a noisy accelerometer signal, and let us try to apply a moving average smoothing to this signal.
 We are going to replace each sample by the average of the current sample, the sample before it, and the sample after it.

 More precisely, let us represent the input accelerometer signal as follows: